SubtleScope/Failbook/README.md

 - Looking to find the flags?
   - A list of the available flags is listed in the flag_lists.txt

+- Think you found a flag, but aren't sure?
+  - Check submit.php with the decoded flag value to see if it is a valid flag.

 - Stuck on a challenge?
 Can't find a flag?
   - Sometimes you get stuck, it happens.
 While I normally wouldn't release this walkthrough, it has been requested by Failbook users.